After Prison, Many People Living With HIV Go Without Treatment

 Upping the odds of good health

 So what made the difference?
 When the researchers looked at what differentiated the people who stayed in care from those who didn't, a few things stood out.
-People with health insurance were more than twice as likely to achieve viral suppression than those without.
+People with health insurance were more than twice as likely to achieve viral suppression as those without.

-Second, those with access to intensive case management — services that can connect people to support groups, drug treatment programs, housing and other services — were twice as likely to still be virally suppressed at the end of three years than those without it.
+Second, those with access to intensive case management — services that can connect people to support groups, drug treatment programs, housing and other services — were twice as likely to still be virally suppressed at the end of three years as those without it.
 Even those who received only five case management visits were still 69 percent more likely to be virally suppressed at the end of the study.

 One limitation of the study, says Dr. David Wohl, co-director of HIV services at the North Carolina Department of Corrections and professor of medicine at the University of North Carolina, is that it's hard to generalize the findings in one state, an urban one like Connecticut, nationally.